OctopusDeploy/Architecture/Decisions/TechnicalDebt.md

 After consultation, an individual or team introduces a new architecture, pattern or design.

-The limit it to one section of the application.
+They limit it to one section of the application.
 This may be because they are not sure the pattern is useful, or because there is not enough time.

 The code is left with two ways of doings things.